lawrennd/talks/_information/information-energy-and-intelligence.md

 \notes{One of the nice results of @Lawrence-inaccessible25 is that in certain thermodynamic limits marginal entropy conservation manifests as energy conservation.
 So in these (meta-stable) regions one can use Jaynes' maximum entropy approach to determin the stationary distribution.}

-\section{Implications}
+\section{Intelligence}

+\include{_information/includes/perpetual-motion-superintelligence-analogy.md}

 \subsection{Information-Theoretic Limits}

-\notes{The framework reveals fundamental constraints on information processing systems, including intelligent systems.}
+\notes{The framework reveals constraints on information processing systems, including intelligent systems.}

 \include{_information/includes/information-limits-on-intelligence.md}

-\subsection{Intelligence}

 \notes{The perpetual motion analogy provides an accessible way to think about claims of unbounded intelligence.}

-\include{_information/includes/perpetual-motion-superintelligence-analogy.md}
-\include{_ai/includes/superintelligence-as-perpetual-motion.md}

 \subsection{David's Approach}